aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

         --8<-- "examples/data_masking/src/choosing_payload_all_nested_keys_output.json"
         ```

-!!! note "Current limitations"
-    1. We don't support data slicing `field.subfield[0:2]`.
-    2. Python classes, Dataclasses, and Pydantic models are not supported yet.

 #### JSON

-We also support data in JSON string format.
-We automatically deserialize and handle each field operation as expected.
+We also support data in JSON string format as input.
+We automatically deserialize it, then handle each field operation as expected.

 Note that the return will be a deserialized JSON and your desired fields updated.